 Add small dabs of extra buttercream to these areas, then smooth again with your bench scraper using slightly less pressure.

 Repeat this process until the sides of your cake are smooth.

 Step #7: Heat Things Up

-Use a small offset spatula to swipe the excess frosting around the top edge of the cake into the center, and remove it after each pass.
-If you let the frosting kind of build up in the center, your cake might end up with a domed top!
+Use a small offset spatula to swipe the excess frosting around the top edge of the cake into the center and remove it after each pass.
+If you let the frosting buildup in the center, your cake might end up with a domed top!

 It’s important that you wipe the buttercream off your small offset spatula after each pass, or else your edges won’t look as clean.

 These movements might not feel natural or intuitive the first few times you frost a cake, and that’s totally ok!
 It takes a lot of practice to master them and gain the muscle memory.